Concrete vs Asphalt Driveway: An Honest Comparison

 Maintenance: Asphalt Requires More Attention

 Concrete needs resealing every 5–10 years; prompt attention to cracks prevents water infiltration.
-Asphalt needs seal coating every 3–5 years, crack filling as needed, and eventual resurfacing.
-Asphalt's maintenance cycle is more frequent and more involved.
+Asphalt needs seal coating every 3–5 years ($200–500 per application), crack filling as needed, and eventual resurfacing.
+Asphalt's maintenance cycle is more frequent and more involved — over 25 years, seal coating alone adds $1,200–3,000 to total cost.
 Both materials require crack repair — but concrete cracks are more difficult to make invisible, while asphalt patches are more forgiving.
 If you're also planning a patio or walkway in concrete, bundling all projects with one contractor typically saves 10–15% on mobilization.

 Which Should You Choose?